picafe/potion/README.md

 *`<notion-page-id>` refers to the 32 character alphanumeric string in the URL of a Notion doc (but not a query parameter, so not the string after `?v=`).*

-### /table

-Lists all entries in a full-page Notion table, along with additional details about each page.

-The only query parameter is `?id=<notion-page-id>`.

 ### /table-description

 Generates HTML for the description of a table.